kobolcs/qcs/prototypes/blockchain-smart-contracts-tests/README.md

 * **Gas Efficiency Matters**: Every operation on a blockchain costs "gas" (a transaction fee).
 Inefficient code is expensive code.
 Gas reporting during tests is a crucial performance optimization step.

 ### Similar Tooling in Other Languages
+### Strategic Advantage
+- Demonstrates how to safeguard high-value smart contracts before they are deployed.
+- Includes gas usage assertions to help control ongoing transaction costs.
+- Architectural foundations are outlined in [../../ARCHITECTURAL_PRINCIPLES.md](../../ARCHITECTURAL_PRINCIPLES.md).

 * **Framework Alternatives**: `Truffle` (JavaScript-based) and `Foundry` (Solidity-based) are popular alternatives to `Hardhat` for smart contract development and testing.
 * **Other Blockchains**: Different blockchains have their own native languages and testing frameworks (e.g., `Rust + Anchor` for Solana).
 However, the principles of unit testing, security analysis, and resource management are universal.